happybein1/happybein-astro/src/content/journal/intentflow-walkthrough.md

 description: "What each tab in IntentFlow actually does, with real examples of how I use them."
 ---

-IntentFlow helps you define, plan, and reach your goals — from daily habits to short, medium, and long-term goals and plans, all in one place, rather than a handful of separate apps and notes for the different pieces.
-Long-term goals live as lists you build out yourself, supported underneath by the medium-term Weekly Goals that keep the day-to-day progress toward them moving.
+IntentFlow's integrated, customizable lists and trackers help you brainstorm, plan, and prioritize your goals and habits, and keep your events and chores on track.
 Free, no account required, nothing running in the background you didn't ask for.

 This is the tour I'd give a friend looking over my shoulder for the first time, tab by tab, with the kind of everyday examples that make each one click.